No one local church can do every ministry. The question then becomes which ministries and how many? How do you decide? How many is too many?

-When your ministries are allowed to follow their own course (without change and pruning), they will become more complicated and less effective over time.
+When your ministries are allowed to follow their own course (without change and pruning), they will become more complicated

 The larger a church becomes, the ratio of energy-to-results yields decreasing returns.
 Fewer ministries allow you to refocus your energy for greater results.

 The more complex a church becomes, the less the leaders believe simplicity can be achieved.

 The larger and/or older a church becomes, increasing pressure is felt from the congregation for the church to provide more ministries.

 Assuming we agree that no one local church can or should attempt to do every possible ministry, then the smart approach is one that is spiritually strategic.
 That is, to pray, seek God on the matter and choose only the ministries He has in mind for your church.

 1. A lean ministry model helps to create the margin that allows you to get better at the ministries you do offer.

 Focused effort on fewer ministries increases the impact of each ministry, and that results in more life change.